 Your doctor may perform a series of tests in order to diagnose a cataract.
 A dilated eye exam will be performed to test the vision and to examine the condition of the lens and other parts of the eye.
 Your doctor may also perform tonometry, a procedure that measures the pressure in the eye.

 Cataract surgery is a minimally invasive procedure that involves numbing the eyes with anesthesia and then making a tiny incision into which an ultrasonic probe is inserted.
-The probe breaks up, or emulsifies, the cloudy lens into tiny pieces and then suctions them out of the eye.
+The probe breaks up, or emulsifies, the cloudy lens into tiny pieces and then removes them out of the eye.
 Once the cloudy lens has been removed, a new artificial lens is implanted into the eye.
-This lens is known as an intraocular lens (IOL), and can often be inserted through the same incision that the old lens was removed from.
+This lens is known as an intraocular lens (IOL), and is inserted through the same incision that the old lens was removed from.
 Surgery usually takes only a few minutes to perform and is painless for most patients.
 After the procedure, a shield is placed over the eye.
 Patients return home the very same day, but will need someone to drive them home.
 For the next few days, you may experience itching, mild itching, foreign body sensation, and sensitivity to light.
 You will be on prescription eye drops to help the healing process and to reduce the risk of infection.

 Premium Intraocular Lenses (IOLs)

 There are a wide range of replacement lenses available to cataract patients, each offering different advantages for your post-surgery vision.
 The most effective lens depends on each patient's individual preferences and goals for their vision.
 Before premium lenses, patients were unable to see clearly at both near and far distances without the use of eyeglasses or contact lenses.

 Most lens implants are monofocal, meaning that they have only one focal point and could not adjust to varying distances.
-New advances in technology have allowed for the development of multifocal IOLs, which let patients see clearly at all distances, and can even correct astigmatism as well.
+New advances in technology have allowed for the development of extended depth of focus and astigmatism-correcting IOLs.
 Premium lens implants are ideal for cataract patients who are also suffering from presbyopia and want a replacement lens that provides a full range of clear vision.